 JPG to VECTOR and VECTOR to JPG CONVERSION

-The smaller size advantage of these newly encoded JPG files hardly noticeably differs from their predecessor version in terms visual quality.
-For those of you who don’t know how usually JPEG images work, let us tell you, for example once you export your vector image to jpeg file format the quality of the picture drops, because in the process of conversion the amount of color gradients reduces to single blocks of colors smudging small details.
-See below how new image compressor functions:
+For those of you who don’t know how bitmap aka JPEG images work, be aware that they have pixel-based structures and once you export your vector image to jpeg file format the quality of the picture drops, because in the process of converting the amount of color value in vector shapes reduces to single blocks of millions of colors smudging small details.
+See below what we mean:

 If you wonder why you should choose our service as your reliable partner in vectorizing business then read this blog.